PavanMane/spring-boot-elastic-search/README.md

 1. Elasticsearch 2.4.3
 2. java 1.8
 3. spring boot
-4. spring boot elastic search
+4. spring boot starter data elastic search

 Steps: -
 1. Upload the sample data set to elasticsearch,you will also find the mappings